-4.9 Apache / Nginx configuration
+4.11 Apache / Nginx configuration

 Oftentimes, admins will put use Apache or Nginx as a reverse proxy so that the requests to a main server can be forwarded to the tomcat server.
-This setup is not necessary, but it is a very standard configuration.
+This setup is not necessary, but it is a very standard configuration as is making modification to iptables.